How to Remove Eyelash Extensions

-Step 1: Apply pads beneath the client’s eyes to ensure the sensitive skin surrounding the eye area is protected at all times
+Step 1: Apply eye patches beneath the client’s eyes to ensure the sensitive skin surrounding the eye area is protected at all times

 Step 2: If you have opted for the cream remover, use a micro brush to apply a generous amount of the product to the glue bonds.
 If you have opted for the gel remover, carefully squeeze a small amount of product to a micro fibre brush and apply it to the glue bonds, ensuring that you avoid the skin